benapetr/terminator/README.md

 Terminator daemon
 ==================

-This is a simple c++ service which can help you keep your system clean.
+This is a simple c++ resource watchdog service which can help you keep your system clean.
 It serves similar purposes as OOM killer, but is easier to configure and not so fatal.

 Basically this daemon watches your system and if any process exceeds the limits, it can be killed based on preferences in order to prevent your system from crashing